ayoho/mp-jwt-sample-app/README.md

 - Requires authentication
 - Authenticated user must be in the `"Echoer"` role

+By default the application will be available at `http://localhost:9080/endp/echo`.

 To authenticate requests to this endpoint, we include a JWT in the request.
+You can find [sample JWTs to try out with the application in the Samples section](#samples).

+**Recommendation:** I recommend interacting with the application using [Postman](https://www.postman.com/).
+It provides a pretty clear UI for executing HTTP requests, and lets you easily manipulate headers, parameters, and the like.
+You could also interact with the application in a browser or cURL, depending on your preference.

 ### Invoking with a bearer token